Rash-in/SkyrimModdingLinux/README.md

 Once you have a would be normal working build going.
 Fire up the game.
 DO NOT START A NEW GAME YET.
 Go into Mods on the main screen and wait for it to do its little login thing.
 Choose "T" for load order
-Enable all games and escape back to the main screen.
+Enable all mods and escape back to the main screen.

 Alt+tab out to file explorer.